carbon-io/carbond/docs/guide/collections.rst

 The :js:func:`~carbond.Collection.insertObject` operation handler takes a single object as its first argument and persists it to the backing datastore.
-Similar to the :js:func:`~carbond.Collection.insert` operation handler, the object will be a JSON blob whose structure will be validated with the appropriate `json schema`_ as definded by :js:attr:`~carbond.collections.Collection.schema` Once the object has been persisted, the list of objects inserted with IDs populated should be returned.
+Similar to the :js:func:`~carbond.Collection.insert` operation handler, the object will be an EJSON blob whose structure will be validated with the appropriate `json schema`_ as definded by :js:attr:`~carbond.collections.Collection.schema` Once the object has been persisted, it should be returned with its ID populated.

 .. todo:: add link to example implementation